annguyen1404/JSC370-final/README.md

 # JSC370 Final Project: A Look into NFL Field Goals in 2018-2020

 This project was completed as a part of the final assignment of JSC370, Data Science II, at the University of Toronto.

-The project website can be found at:
+The project website can be found at: https://annguyen1404.github.io/JSC370-final/

+The PDF report can be found at: https://github.com/annguyen1404/JSC370-final/blob/main/pdf-report/jsc370_report.pdf

 ## The Project